munniomer/Secure-and-Private-AI-Scholarship-Challenge/munira_log.md

 ### Day 39: Aug 5 , 2019
 1. Had a virtual meetup with my study group @Rumanu @Shahana @Apoorva Patil @Aarthi Alagammai where we discussed a project to work on for the showcase challenge
 2. Continued styding about OpenCV library for the showcase challenge project

+### Day 40: Aug 6 , 2019
+1. Scrapped data from twitter for the showcase challenge project
+1. Had a virtual meetup with @Labiba @Mohona @Aarthi Alagammai @Droid
+2. Continued styding about OpenCV library for the showcase challenge project